How to Avoid Ransomware: Your 3-part Guide

 Ransomware is a malicious type of software that’s rather active — and highly successful — in the digital world.

-Find yourself face-to-face with a threat like ransomware and you’ll find yourself data-less and frozen in no time at all.
+Find yourself face-to-face with a threat like ransomware and you’ll be in a data-less and frozen situation in no time at all.
 This is because ransomware kidnaps data and holds it hostage.
 Until you pay the ransom fee, you won’t be getting any of your data back (if at all).

 But unlike the old days, this special brand of malicious emails and links is believable, targeted, and hard to avoid.
 Instead of far-off princes asking for a wire transfer, you’re subjected to emails that outline (in detail) your internal processes, employee names, and operating procedures.